My Hypersensitivity Is Real: Why Highly Sensitive People Have ADHD

-After I told my younger sister, Melissa, about my attention deficit hyperactivity disorder (ADHD) diagnosis, we reminisced about our childhood.
+After I told my younger sister, Melissa, about my attention deficit disorder (ADHD or ADD) diagnosis, we reminisced about our childhood.
 “If there were family arguments, we would think it was something little, but, for you, it was huge,” said Melissa.
 “Something that I considered a minor spat, you felt was monumental and earth-shattering.”
 It wasn’t until I was 48 that I recognized what caused me to be a drama queen: I was born with ADHD and hypersensitivity.